Decoding Your

 If the check engine light begins to flash, this indicates a severe engine misfire that can cause permanent damage to the catalytic converter.
 In this scenario, you should reduce speed immediately and seek service.
 Some models, such as the 2026 BMW X3, may enter "Limp Mode," where the ECU restricts engine power to protect internal components.
 You can find more information on maintenance for these models by browsing our latest BMW X3 details.

 When you bring your vehicle to us for a diagnostic, our technicians use specialized BMW software to read the fault codes stored in the ECU.
 This allows for a precise repair rather than a "trial and error" approach.
-We also encourage owners to check our new vehicle maintenance offers to ensure that emission-related components like air filters and ignition coils are replaced at the correct intervals to prevent the check engine light from appearing in the first place.
+We also encourage owners to check our new vehicle maintenance offers to ensure that emission-related components like air filters and ignition coils are replaced at the correct intervals.

 Many dashboard lights are simply status updates for the driver.
 For example, a blue coolant temperature light indicates that the engine has not yet reached its optimal operating temperature.
 During this phase, it is advisable to avoid high RPMs or heavy acceleration to protect the engine's internal seals and components.
 Once the engine is sufficiently warm, the light will extinguish.